 MENU LEVEL & OPTION DESCRIPTION TUNING MENU Prop Band Generates a valve position based on the error that exists between the setpoint temperature and the actual outlet temperature.
 If the actual error is less than the proportional band setting (1 to 120°F), the valve position will be less than 100%.
 If the error is equal to or greater than the proportional band setting, the valve position will be 8%.
 Integral Gain This sets the fraction of the output, due to setpoint error, to add or subtract from the output each minute to move towards the setpoint.
-Gain is adjustable from 0.00 to 1.00 (Default is 1.6).
+Gain is adjustable from 0.00 to 1.00 (Default = 1.6).
 Derivative Time This value (0.0 to 20.0 min.) responds to the rate of change of the setpoint error.
 This is the time that this action advances the output.
-Min Load Adj Setting is adjustable from -50°F to +50°F (Default is zero).
-It adjusts the output by adding an offset to the breakpoint chart at minimum flow.
+Min Load Adj Setting is adjustable from -50°F to +50°F. It adjusts the output by adding an offset to the breakpoint chart at minimum flow.
 This is used to fine tune Feed-Forward (FFWD) output at low flow levels.
-Max Load Adj Setting is adjustable from -50°F to +50°F (Default is zero).
-It adjusts the output by changing the scaling of the breakpoint chart at maximum flow.
+(Default = zero) Max Load Adj Setting is adjustable from -50°F to +50°F. It adjusts the output by changing the scaling of the breakpoint chart at maximum flow.
+(Default = zero).
 FFWD Temp Displays the Feed-Forward temperature.
 Outlet Feedback Used to Enable or Disable feedback.
 Disable this function for Feed-Forward control only.
-Feedback Gain Adjustable from 0.01 to 1.00 (Default is 0.05).
+Feedback Gain Adjustable from 0.01 to 1.00 (Default = 0.05).
 Breakpoint at 100% Thru Breakpoint at 0% Allows breakpoint temperature settings (30°F to 240°F) to be entered for 100% to 0% in 10% increments.
 See Appendix D for default values.
 Reset Defaults?
 Allows Tuning Menu options to be reset to their Factory Default values.
+WHM Min Addr Set the minimum address of the heaters to be controlled by the master.
+The WHM Min Addr and WHM Max Addr must differ by no more than 7.
+(Default = 1) WHM Max Addr Set the maximum address of the heaters to be controlled by the master.
+The WHM Min Addr and WHM Max Addr must differ by no more than 7.
+(Default = 8) SSD Address Set this address to 247 if the WHM system is being monitored by a Protonode with Slave -Slave (SSD) programming.
+Otherwise leave it at zero (0).
+(Default = 0)